 To compare prices with other sellers, have a look at the quantities, either by weight or number of seeds.
 They may have lower quantities but still all that you need—at a better price.

-Check the packets and you’ll see many of them come from recognizable name brands—for a fraction of the price.
+Check the packets and you’ll see many of them come from familiar name brands—for a fraction of the price.
 I have no idea how they end up at dollar store kiosks but they do.

 The ones in the photo include a variety of vegetables and flowers including annuals and perennials.
 Oddly, they do not have Sow Before dates but perhaps that’s a clue why they are at the Dollar Store.
 That said, I’ve never had issues with germination rates.
 And you can always do the paper towel test first if you’re unsure.

 The downside of the dollar store seeds is selection.
 We love independent seed sellers for all the weird, rare, and wonderful offerings, and I will always order from them for this reason.
 But for common items, these seeds are quite a bargain.